J3 piper cub

 Traditionally with bright yellow paint, tandem seating, and a fabric-covered frame, the Cub quickly earned a reputation as “the Model T of the air”.
 It was ideal for primary training, private ownership, and utility roles — offering just enough performance to be useful, but forgiving enough for new pilots to handle.
 During WWII, nearly 20,000 Cubs were built, with many used for military liaison, training, and reconnaissance roles under the name L-4 Grasshopper.

-In New Zealand, only three J-3 Cubs were imported before the war - two 65hp variants and one 50hp model, ZK-AHD - making them a rare sight today compared to the far more numerous Tiger Moth.
+In New Zealand, only three J-3 ‘New Cubs’ were imported before the war - one 40hp model (ZK-AHC) and two 50hp models (ZK-AHE and ZK-AHD) making them a rare sight today compared to the far more numerous Tiger Moth.
 Despite their scarcity, the Cub’s gentle flying characteristics, forgiving handling, and low operating cost earned them a loyal following among aero clubs and private pilots alike .

 A History of ZK-AHD

-ZK-AHD is one of the earliest Piper J-3 Cubs built.
-Manufactured in the United States in 1939, she was the second of three Piper J-3C imported that year by New Zealand’s Piper agent, Barnard Owen.
+Manufactured in the United States in early 1939, ZK-AHD is one of the earliest Piper J-3 Cubs built, and was one of three aircraft of her type imported into New Zealand that year.
 On 20 April 1939, she was officially registered as ZK-AHD to J.R.
-Franklin, a farmer from Pōrangahau in Central Hawke’s Bay.
+Franklin, a farmer from Pōrangahau in Central Hawke’s Bay - already a familiar name in New Zealand aviation circles.

 After the war, she returned to the skies and in 1948, Franklin flew her all the way to Dunedin to attend the Otago Centennial RNZAC pageant at Taieri - an ambitious cross-country journey for a 50hp Cub!
 She also attended the 1949 RNZAC pageant at Mangere in Auckland.